Growing up in a house where the basics feel like a moving target changes the way you look at the world.

 4. Your parents’ moods are as unpredictable as the weather.

 One moment they’re laughing and playful, the next they’re angry and shouting.
-This emotional rollercoaster leaves you walking on eggshells, never sure how to act or what to expect.
+Constantly being on an emotional rollercoaster leaves you walking on eggshells, never sure how to act or what to expect.
 The constant state of uncertainty can lead to anxiety and difficulty in regulating your own emotions.

 5. Your home is always in a state of disarray.